MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/throwable-setup.md

 ## Object Positioning

-- **Position** and **Rotation**: The position and rotation offset relative to the avatar's hand to place the object.
-(TBD--this is a little different from the previous version.
-Verify with SMEs.)
+- **Position** and **Rotation**: Use these settings to fine-tune the position and rotation of the object relative to the avatar's hand.
+Small adjustments here can significantly improve the realism of how the object is held.

 ## Hand Positioning**

-- **Position**: The distance from the avatar's chest to place the hand when an item is equipped.
+- **Position**: The distance from the avatar's hand to its chest when an object is equipped.
-- **Rotation**: The amount to rotate the wrist when an item is equipped.
+- **Rotation**: The amount to rotate the wrist when an object is equipped.
 - **Hand Pose Shape:** This is a drop-down that provides a range of hand pose shapes to put the avatar's hand into when equipped.
 You can also choose *none*.
 - **Hand Pose Size:** Size of the hand pose from 0 – 1.